CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted skill description that clearly defines its domain (legal matter planning), lists specific concrete deliverables, and provides extensive trigger guidance with both a 'Use when' clause and an explicit 'Trigger on' list.
-The description uses proper third-person voice and covers natural user phrasings comprehensively.
-Minor note: 'workstream plan' and 'matter plan' appear duplicated in the trigger list, but this doesn't materially detract from quality.
+This is a strong, well-crafted skill description that clearly defines its domain (legal matter planning), lists specific concrete deliverables, and provides extensive trigger guidance.
+The explicit 'Use when' clause and 'Trigger on' list ensure Claude can reliably select this skill.
+The only minor issue is a duplicate entry ('workstream plan' and 'matter plan' each appear twice in the trigger list), but this doesn't materially affect quality.

 DimensionReasoningScore